Cow vigilante violence in India: 1947–2011

-Statistics

 Responses

 After an attack on four Dalits in Gujarat in July 2016, thousands of members of the Dalit community took to the streets to protest what they saw was "government inaction".
 The protests spread across the state.
 In clashes with the police, one policeman was killed and dozens of protesters were arrested.
 At least five Dalit youth attempted suicide, one of whom died.

-A campaign, Not In My Name was conducted by film-maker Saba Dewan through a Facebook post against the violence.
+A campaign, Not In My Name was conducted by filmmaker Saba Dewan through a Facebook post against the violence.
 Many people protested at Jantar Mantar in Delhi and more 16 cities across the country, including Mumbai, against forming lynch mobs in the name of cow vigilantism.

-Post 2014, the Documentation of the Oppressed (DOTO Database), an independent, non-profit documentation center, have created an online platform that compiles the instances of violence, with particular emphasis on marginalized groups and issues.
-The database aims to provide a repository of the instances of hate violence and giving a wholesome narrative of the same; providing reports that add and supplement media provided information, done for the purpose of aiding in intervention i.e., by advocacy or litigation.
+After 2014, the Documentation of the Oppressed (DOTO Database), an independent, non-profit documentation center, created an online platform that compiles instances of violence, with particular emphasis on marginalized groups and issues.
+The database aims to provide a repository of the instances of hate violence and give a wholesome narrative of the same; providing reports that add and supplement media-provided information, done to aid in intervention i.e., by advocacy or litigation.
 DOTO aims to tackle the issue with a right and community-based approach to increase all round vigilance on the issues.

 The international organization Human Rights Watch in April 2017 reported that Indian authorities should promptly investigate and take action against the self-appointed "cow protectors", many linked to extremist Hindu groups, who have carried out attacks against Muslims and Dalits over rumors of selling, buying or killing of cows for beef.

 Members of the BJP have denied supporting cow slaughter vigilantism.
 In May 2017, Union Minister and BJP leader Smriti Irani said that the BJP does not support cow protection vigilantes.
 An editorial in The New York Times stated that BJP is partly to blame, as they have stoked inflammatory rhetoric over cow slaughter.
 Siddharth Nath Singh has denied allegations that the BJP administration condones vigilantism and said that illegal attacks would be punished.

-In August 2016, India's Prime Minister Narendra Modi expressed his displeasure at rising incidences of cow vigilantism and condemned the practice.
+In August 2016, Prime Minister Narendra Modi expressed his displeasure at the rising frequency of incidents of cow vigilantism and condemned the practice.
 Several observers such as Prem Shankar Jha and Zafarul Islam Khan remarked that Modi has selectively condemned vigilante attacks on Dalits but not on Muslims, since while condemning this vigilantism, Modi did not specifically mention 'Muslims', who have been the major victims of the vigilante violence, despite mentioning 'Dalits'.